SwapnilAkash/SDN-Based-Firewall/README.md

 I have implemented a POX based firewall simulated in Mininet.
 I have implemented Layer 3 and Layer 4 packet-filtering firewall built in the controller of the SDN itself with user defined rules in a csv file.

+The topology under consideration should be without any loops.